 Xen flavor for SAP systems, large memory and GPU flavors excluded from changeover for now

 In order to enable customers to continue to provide SAP services, the certified SAP flavors based on the SUSE Linux Enterprise Server are initially excluded from the changeover and are therefore still available in the shop for the time being.
-The supply of the flavors will end in the first quarter of 2021.
-From April 2020, we will offer SAP exclusively via Managed Services.
+The supply of the flavors will ends on 05.03.2021.
+From April 2020, we will offer SAP exclusively via Managed Services as private deployment.
 You will be informed about this by us or your personal contact in advance.

 You can find an overview of certified SAP flavors using this link.

 In addition, the large memory flavor and all GPU flavors are also excluded from the conversion to KVM for the time being.
 The relevant users will be informed separately when Telekom converts these flavors from Xen to KVM.